BoomFreedomGithub/BoomFreedomMod/README.md

 iHess (Lead Developer), edited the TotalFreedomMod, RubyFreedomMod items.
 AwesomePinch (Developer), is helping me developing the BoomFreedomMod.
 If you want to help, please goto: http://boomfreedom.boards.net to apply!
 We need a telnet console coder!
 Thanks!
 (Staff)

-Please see CONTRIBUTING.md if you are interested in developing TotalFreedomMod.
-For information on how TotalFreedomMod is licensed, please see LICENSE.md.
+Please see CONTRIBUTING.md if you are interested in developing TotalFreedomMod (BoomFreedomMod).
+For information on BoomFreedom please see LICENSE.md.